-Figure 8 shows a single-pair video-conferencing application using a 256 kbps HDSL payload rate (4 time slots selected).
-Customer data is input at the remote serial port and transported over the HDSL loop at 256 kbps to the exchange office, a distance of up to 5.1 km from the customer site.
+Many applications do not require the full 2048 kbps bandwidth, but require an extended reach to the remote unit.
+For example, Figure 8 shows a single-pair video-conferencing application using a 384 kbps HDSL payload rate (6 time slots selected).
+Customer data is input at the remote serial port and transported over the HDSL loop at 384 kbps to the exchange office, a distance of up to 4.7 km from the customer site.

 Figure 8.
-Single-Pair Rate Selectable HDSL Video Conferencing Application
+Single Pair Rate Selectable HDSL Video Conferencing Application

-Single-pair rate selectable HDSL units can also be used with Frame Relay networks.
-Figure 9 shows such an application where the remote unit is connected to a Frame Relay Access Device (FRAD) and the local unit is connected to a Frame Relay switch.
-The HDSL rate is set at 128 kbps (2 timeslots) for a reach of up to 6.3 km.
+Single pair rate selectable HDSL units can also be used with Frame Relay networks.
+Figure 9 on page 15 shows such an application where the remote unit is connected to a Frame Relay Access Device (FRAD) and the local unit is connected to a Frame Relay switch.
+The HDSL rate is set at 256 kbps (4 timeslots) for a reach of up to 5.1 km.

 Figure 9.
-Single-Pair Rate Selectable HDSL Frame Relay Application
+Single Pair Rate Selectable HDSL Frame Relay Application

-Other applications for single-pair rate selectable HDSL units include those where deployment of additional subscriber lines is limited by available two-pair HDSL spans.
-Using two single-pair rate selectable HDSL units on each two-pair span can double the number of subscribers.
+Other applications for single pair rate selectable HDSL units include those where deployment of additional subscriber lines is limited by available two-pair HDSL spans.
+Using two single pair rate selectable HDSL units on each two-pair span can double the number of subscribers.